Exposure Bundle: Getting Started Lightroom

 When working in Blow Up, I’ll click OK to confirm my edits to a single image, or click Finish Batch if I resized multiple images.
 Back in Lightroom’s grid view, I can see a new copy of each edited image next to the Lightroom originals.

-If you’re planning to edit an image using each app in the Exposure Bundle, it’s best to apply the Snap Art natural media effects after you’ve enlarged your image using Blow Up.
-This will give the sharpest looking output.
+If you’re processing images using each app in the Exposure Bundle, it’s best to apply the Snap Art natural media effects after you’ve enlarged your image using Blow Up.
+This will give the sharpest looking result.